All students have the opportunity to take on leadership roles within the academy, and to help make the academy the best it can be.

 Our students have a unique perspective on how the academy runs and often have great ideas as to how to make things better.
 Our students work with academy staff to make improvements in the following ways:

-Council meetings – Senior Prefects and Family Captains meet each term to talk about the issues affecting them and ask questions directly to the Senior Leadership Team.
+Student Council meetings – Prefects and Family Captains meet each half term to talk about the issues affecting them and ask questions directly to the Senior Leadership Team.

-Committees – we have several groups of students who discuss particular topics we want to improve.
+Committees – we have several groups of students who discuss particular topics they want to improve: